borysrybak/real-time-face-analytics/README.md

     }
 ```

-2. As you've seen before in event handling example, we are invoking datainsertionservice every time when frame result and face attributes comes.
+2. As you've seen before in event handling example, we are invoking **DataInsertionService** methods whenever frame result and face attributes come.
-Then after stoping session we are preparing context and uploading it.
+Then after stopping a session, we are preparing context and uploading it.

 In [ShellViewModel.cs](RealTimeFaceAnalytics.Core/ViewModels/ShellViewModel.cs):
 ```csharp